EmmyTech-Glitch/Fashion-Industry-Supply-Chain/README.md

 Supplier Lead Times & Transit Speeds: The treemap graphic illustrates that Supplier 1 (453 days total accumulated lead time) and Supplier 2 (357 days) require the longest operational windows.
 Conversely, the line chart demonstrates that Air shipping incurs the longest average lead time profile (18.27 days), while Sea routes are optimized down to an average of 12.18 days.

 4. Operational Recommendations & Next Steps
-Based on the explicit data correlations revealed across Screenshot (30).jpg and Screenshot (31).jpg, the following operational strategies are recommended:
+Based on the explicit data correlations revealed above, the following operational strategies are recommended:

 Reallocate Inventory from Kolkata to Mumbai:
 Kolkata holds your highest stock level (1,439 units) but lags in revenue.
 Mumbai produces the highest revenue ($137,766) on a smaller stock footprint.
 Moving excess warehouse inventory to Mumbai will maximize stock turnover and reduce localized holding costs.